Future orientation: Three component model of future orientation

-Conceptual framework of Johnson, Blum, and Cheng (2014)
+Conceptual framework of Lindstrom Johnson, Blum, and Cheng (2014)

 A third framework proposed was intended to take on an all encompassing approach to describing future orientation, specifically including developmental and environmental factors.
 The model includes a three-component model of future orientation that is meant to include many of the numerous conceptualizations of this construct.
 As such, the three components included in this model are: expectations, aspirations, and planning.
 Expectations includes a person's thoughts about the future (e.g., optimism), whereas aspirations captures a person's intentions and desires for the future (e.g., possible selves).
 Planning includes a person's awareness and ability to create a plan of action to achieve their goals (e.g., time perspective and delay discounting).
 Unlike the previously described models, this model also places future orientation in the context of life history and socio-cultural influences.
 Specifically, the model includes a horizontal axis, illustrating that future orientation develops across the lifespan (time) and is influenced by early experiences.
 It also includes a vertical axis which, based in developmental systems theory, demonstrates that future orientation is influenced by individual attributes (labeled as competencies) as well as environmental factors (labeled as opportunities and constraints).